The best early Prime Day deals for 2023 | Engadget

-Amazon Prime Day 2023 is almost here, but you can still snag some early deals before the two-day shopping event begins in earnest.
+Amazon Prime Day 2023 is a few hours out, but you can still snag some early deals before the two-day shopping event begins in earnest.
 We've rounded up the best early Prime Day deals we can find below.
 Remember that you'll need to subscribe to Prime to take advantage of many (but not all) of the offers, and that there's always a chance that prices drop lower during the event itself.
 For those with no interest in Prime, we've also included a few of the best tech deals that aren't explicitly tied to the event.

 -